PMU State Estimation

 updatePmu!(system, device, analysis; label = "PMU 4", statusAngle = 1)

-# <- No need for re-creation; we have already updated the existing PMUStateEstimation instance
+# <- No need for re-build; we have already updated the existing PMUStateEstimation instance

 solve!(system, analysis)